People know about John Pennekamp State Park in Key Largo, and some may think it’s the only place to go snorkeling on a coral reef in Florida.

 Admission to the park is free.
 It’s easy to find, due east of the huge Homestead-Miami speedway.

-- Information about guided tours and booking tickets.
+- Information about all guided tours and booking tickets.

 - Biscayne National Park official website